darkecology/darkeco-dataset/README.md

 The file [`data/meta/nexrad-stations.csv`](data/meta/nexrad-stations.csv) is included in the repo and describes the NEXRAD stations.

-The [`schemas/`](schemas/) directory has data schemas using [Frictionless Table Schema](https://specs.frictionlessdata.io//table-schema/).
+The [`schemas/`](schemas/) directory has data schemas using [Frictionless Table Schema](https://specs.frictionlessdata.io//table-schema/) for the four main data products:

-## Documentation
+* **Daily time series***: Time series of biological activity for each radar station at daily time step.
+* **5-minute time series**: Time series of biological activity for each radar station at 5-minute time intervals.
+* **Scan-level time series**: Time series of biological activity for each radar station at irregular time steps of 4-10 minutes corresponding to original radar scans.
+* **Profile data**: Vertical profiles of biological activity for each radar scan.
+The most detailed data.

-Please visit the [Dark Ecology Dataset Documentation](https://darkecology.github.io/dataset/) to read about the data fields, formats, and other details.
+Please visit the [Dark Ecology Dataset Documentation](https://darkecology.github.io/dataset/) to learn about the details of the data.

 ## Download Links